lexhouco24-wq/RecipesProject/README.md

 ### Bivariate Analysis

 For this analysis, we are looking at the distribution of the cooking time when comparing it to the average rating.
-This graph shows that there is a large proportion of shorter cooking times having a higher rating.
+This graph shows that there a lot of recipes that take shorter cook time but also that a majority of the shorter cook times result in high ratings.

 <iframe
   src="assets/BivariateGraph.html"